pietrodardano/pietrodardano/README.md

 :white_check_mark: [`robotics_odo_slam`](https://github.com/pietrodardano/robotics_odo_slam): ROS based project on odometry and slam for a mobile omniwheeled robot.

-:soon: ...
+ ...
 Other past personal and university's projects will be uploaded soon ...

 <!-- ------------------------------------------------------------------------------------------ -->
 <h2 align="center"> Miscellaneous </h2>